mch3rry/mypage/intake.md

     <textarea rows="2" name="pregnancy-feels" id="pregnancy-feels" placeholder=""></textarea>
     <label for="pregnancy-concerns">How has your pregnancy been treating you?
 Any complaints or concerns?</label>
     <textarea rows="2" name="pregnancy-concerns" id="pregnancy-concerns" placeholder=""></textarea>
     <label for="pregnancy-complications">Do you have any pregnancy complications?
-If there anything that makes your pregnancy "high-risk"?</label>
+If there anything that makes your pregnancy "high risk"?</label>
     <textarea rows="2" name="pregnancy-complications" id="pregnancy-complications" placeholder=""></textarea>
     <label for="previous-preg">Have you been pregnant before?</label>
     <textarea rows="1" name="previous-preg" id="previous-preg" placeholder=""></textarea>